glynawe/Vanilla/vanilla.md

     Constant = Expression.

-    ConstDescription = "const" NAME "=" Constant.
+    ConstDefinition = "const" NAME "=" Constant.

 A Constant is an expression that is evaluated by the compiler.
 The declared length of an array is example of an expression that must be constant.
 The only names allowed in a constant expression are the names of other constants and calls to standard procedures.

-A ConstDescription names a constant.
-A named constant may be described more than once, but the additional descriptions must evaluate to the same value.
+A ConstDefinition names a constant.
+A named constant may be described more than once, but the additional definitions must evaluate to the same value.

 # Variables

-    VarDescription = ("var" | "val") VariableList.
+    VarDefinition = ("var" | "val") VariableList.
-    VarDeclaration = VarDescription [":=" StructuredConstant].
+    VarDeclaration = VarDefinition [":=" StructuredConstant].

     VariableList = NameList ":" Type.
     NameList     = NAME ","... .

-A list of distinct variable descriptions will be made if a list of names is given. `var a, b, c: t;` is shorthand for `var a: t; var b: t; var c: t;`
+A list of distinct variable definitions will be made if a list of names is given. `var a, b, c: t;` is shorthand for `var a: t; var b: t; var c: t;`

 All of the variables named in the variable list of a VarDeclaration are initialized to the values in the VarDeclaration's structured constant.

 `val` declares a *immutable variable*, a variable that can only be assigned once when it is declared. *The compiler may arrange for immutable global variables to be stored in ROM.*

-A variable description has an implicit declaration if one is not given in a program's modules.
-E.g. the description `var i: integer;` will be provided the declaration `var i: integer := 0;`.
+A variable definition has an implicit declaration if one is not given in a program's modules.
+E.g. the definition `var i: integer;` will be provided the declaration `var i: integer := 0;`.

 ## Structured Constants